Our ACTIVE Safety Coaching Framework

 One of the key requirements for becoming a great safety coach is a robust coaching framework.
 Coaches typically follow one or more frameworks in the process of coaching and the effectiveness of those frameworks depends on the context in which they are applied.

-We have developed ACTIVE framework with just one thing in mind, precision.
+We have developed the ACTIVE safety coaching framework with just one thing in mind, precision.
 Coaching is a structured conversation or a series of conversations that helps one see safety differently.
 Many safety meetings don’t produce the desired outcomes and are often seen as a waste of time.
-In such situations, our ACTIVE safety coaching framework is an excellent method to generate breakthroughs because it addresses the root causes of imprecision in conversations.
+In such situations, our ACTIVE safety coaching framework is an excellent method to generate breakthroughs in safety performance because it addresses the root causes of imprecision in conversations.
 Let’s briefly look at each of the steps in this model.

 Coaching begins by identifying to what degree the coachee is coachable.
 This is determined by several factors including self-awareness and the coachee’s barriers to learning.
 Working with a coachee who lacks commitment or one who does not trust their coach will not produce useful outcomes.
-As a safety coach, you will learn to build trust quickly and to distinguish the behaviors of a committed coachee.
+As a safety coach, you need to build trust quickly and distinguish the behaviors of a committed coachee.

 It is not unusual that traditional coaching ends up in circular conversations that do not produce results.
 This is the challenge with coaching models based solely on talking.
 The ACTIVE framework includes an understanding of the mechanics of language and emotions which gives you the tools to communicate more effectively.